-In 1990, friends and family members honored the founder of Episcopal Day School, The Rev. Allen B. Clarkson, and his wife Mary on the occasion of Father Clarkson’s 50th anniversary of his ordination.
+In 1990, friends and family members honored the foundation of Episcopal Day School, The Rev. Allen B. Clarkson, and his wife Mary, on the occasion of Father Clarkson’s 50th anniversary of his ordination.
 Father Clarkson served as the Rector of the Church of the Good Shepherd from 1942 to 1979.
-The fund serves as a permanent endowment for the school.
-Give to this fund online.
+This endowment is used for the general support of the school.

-The Anne J. Johnston Teacher Education Fund was established in 1987 in honor of the former teacher and Director of EDS.
-Anne Johnston served as Director of the school from 1958 to 1987.
-The purpose of the fund is to provide continuing education for teachers.
-Give to this fund online.
+The Anne J. Johnson Teacher Education Endowment was established in 1987 in honor of Anne J. Johnson, a former teacher and Director of EDS from 1958 to 1987.
+This endowment supports continuing education for teachers.

-This fund was established in 2004 by Dr. Glen Owen, Sr. in honor of Christie Owen, who served Episcopal Day School for thirty years as a teacher, Team Leader, and Lower School Head (1996-2004).
-The award, which comes with a cash prize, is announced each spring and recognizes a teacher at EDS for his or her contributions to excellence in the field of teaching.
-Give to this fund online.
+Dr. Glen Owen, Sr. established this endowment in 2004 in honor of Christie Owen, who served EDS for 30 years as a teacher, Team Leader, and Lower School Head (1996-2004).
+This endowment provides a cash prize to the winner of the Christie Owen Excellence in Teaching Award, which recognizes an EDS teacher for his or her contributions to excellence in education.

 Endowment for the Arts

-Upon the death of Mrs. Mary Clarkson in 2008, in recognition of the many contributions of Mary and Allen Clarkson and Mary’s sister, Dolly Hamby, to the school, and in appreciation for the love that Mary, Allen, and Dolly had for the written word and other fine arts, the members of their family provided the initial gift to establish the EDS Endowment for the Arts.
-Earnings from this gift will help fund projects in support of arts education, but even more importantly, the family hopes their initial gift will encourage others to contribute to this endowment fund and further advance fine arts at EDS.
-Give to this fund online.
+Upon the death of Mrs. Mary Clarkson in 2008, in recognition of the many contributions of Allen and Mary Clarkson and Mary’s sister, Dolly Hamby, to the school, and in appreciation for the love that Mary, Allen, and Dolly had for the written word and other fine arts, their family members provided the initial gift establishing the EDS Endowment for the Arts.
+This endowment supports arts education and advancing fine arts at EDS.

-This fund was established in 1996 by the Knox Foundation for the following purposes: To enhance the diversity of the student body, faculty, administration and staff and to improve the curriculum that will enhance the tolerance of all students of diversity in our society.
-Give to this fund online.
+Established in 1996 by the Knox Foundation for the following purposes: To enhance the diversity of the student body, faculty, administration, and staff and to support the curriculum that will improve the tolerance of all students of diversity in our society.

-Established in 2008 by family members of Mary Lou Phinizy, this fund awards a grant annually to provide financial assistance to applicants with demonstrated financial need.
-Give to this fund online.
+Established in 2008 by family members of Mary Lou Phinizy, this endowment provides financial assistance to applicants with demonstrated financial need.

 Murphy Family Endowment for Financial Aid

-Established in 2019 by Dr. and Mrs. Thomas Patrick Murphy, this fund awards an annual grant to provide financial assistance to applicants with demonstrated financial need.
-Preference will be given to the applicant family who is a: 1.) medical student, 2.) medical resident, 3.) graduate student, or 4.) member of the Church of the Good Shepherd.
-In the event that there is no such applicant in a given year, the award will be offered to a family according to the School’s existing financial aid criteria.
-Give to this fund online.
+Established in 2019 by Dr. and Mrs. Thomas Patrick Murphy, this endowment provides financial assistance to applicants with demonstrated financial need.
+Preference will be given to the applicant’s family who is 1) a medical student, 2) a medical resident, 3) a graduate student, or 4) a member of the Church of the Good Shepherd.
+Should there be no such applicant in a given year, assistance will be awarded in accordance with the school’s existing financial aid criteria.

-This fund was established in memory of EDS student Rob Perry (1978 – 1988) and provides financial assistance to encourage enrollment of qualified students who might otherwise be unable to attend EDS.
-Give to this fund online.
+Established in memory of EDS student Rob Perry (1978 – 1988) to provide financial assistance to qualified students who might otherwise be unable to attend EDS.

 Established in 2010 by the R.O.
-Barton, Jr. family trust, this fund awards a grant annually to provide financial assistance to applicants with demonstrated financial need.
-Give to this fund online.
+Barton, Jr. Family Trust, this endowment provides financial assistance to applicants with demonstrated financial needs.

-Tatum McLoughlin Professional Development Fund and Miles McLoughlin Professional Development Fund
+Tatum McLoughlin Professional Development Endowment and Miles McLoughlin Professional Development Endowments

-The McLoughlin family established these endowments in 2010, named for their children, to honor the EDS faculty and to help fund professional learning and rejuvenation activities for faculty members.
-Give to this fund online.
+The McLoughlin family established these endowments in 2010, named for their children, to honor EDS faculty and fund professional learning and rejuvenation activities for faculty and staff.

 Robert D. Fain Chaplaincy

-Established in 2011 by an anonymous donor, this endowment provides annual support in order to preserve, protect, and enhance this vital, mission-centric role at EDS.
-Give to this fund online.
+Established in 2011 by an anonymous donor, this endowment provides annual support to preserve, protect and enhance this vital, mission-centric role at EDS.

 Chair of Religious Life

-Established in 2012, this fund was created to enhance the vital role of religious education and Biblical literacy and how these teachings provide a sound moral foundation for students at EDS.
-Give to this fund online.
+This endowment was created in 2012 to enhance the vital role of religious education and Biblical literacy and how these teachings provide a sound moral foundation for EDS students.

 The Robert B. and Kathryn M. Lamar Endowment for the Arts

-This fund was created with its primary purpose being the encouragement and development of interest by Episcopal Day School students in areas such as poetry, literature, creative writing, music, theater, and visual arts.
-Give to this fund online.
+This endowment was created to encourage and develop the interest of EDS students in the following areas: poetry, literature, creative writing, music, theater, and visual arts.

 The Rip and Joan Tabb Endowment for Financial Aid

-Established in 2011, this fund awards an annual grant to provide financial assistance to applicants with demonstrated financial need.
-Give to this fund online.
+Established in 2011, this endowment provides financial assistance to applicants with demonstrated financial needs.